LovelessCodes/starlite-users/docs/usage/0-configuration.md

     Aside from the pre-configured public routes provided by Starlite-Users, *all* the routes on your application will require authentication unless specified otherwise in [StarliteUsersConfig.auth_exclude_paths][starlite_users.config.StarliteUsersConfig.auth_exclude_paths]

 !!! note
-    Starlite-Users requires the use of a corresponding `Starlite` [plugin](https://starliteproject.dev/lib/usage/plugins/index.html) for database management.
+    Starlite-Users requires the use of a corresponding `Litestar` [plugin](https://docs.litestar.dev/latest/usage/plugins/index.html) for database management.